 I hope this information has helped you gain a deeper understanding of the travel lifestyle of someone who is taking an extended trip rather than traveling for 1-2 weeks.
 It’s a completely different ballgame!

 Are you heading to Europe soon?
-Check out my Europe packing guide, full of tried and true gear that I used on my trip!
+Check out my 3-month packing guide, full of tried and true gear that I used on my trip!

 Looking for more travel planning tips?
 You may also like: